Esperanto culture: Zamenhof Day

 On December 15 (L. L. Zamenhof's birthday), Esperanto speakers around the world celebrate Zamenhof Day, sometimes called Book Day.
 It's a common goal to have a book written in Esperanto published on or by that day, as Zamenhof was a strong advocate of the idea that in order to spread Esperanto around the world, its speakers need to create a large body of literature.

-The poem La Espero is the Esperanto anthem, and most Esperanto speakers know the lyrics of the anthem by heart.
-It is often sung at conventions.
-Whether or not one enjoys the lyrics, the song is something that ties all Esperanto speakers together — as it has been around since Esperanto's early days.
-The tune of La Espero is known to most Esperanto speakers, and is a general tradition.
-The very short poem Ho, mia kor' (Zamenhof, 1887) and the longer La vojo (Zamenhof, 1896) are also very famous and often quoted in whole or in part; some distichs of La vojo, in particular, have become proverbial (e.g. Eĉ guto malgranda, konstante frapante, traboros la monton granitan “Even a small drop, by constantly hitting, will pierce the mountain of granite” as a metaphor for unyielding perseverance).
+The poem La Espero is the unofficial Esperanto anthem and has a traditional tune.
+Most Esperanto speakers know the anthem by heart and it is often sung at conventions.
+Other poems by Zamenhof, Ho, mia kor' (1887) and La vojo (1896), are also well-known in Esperanto culture and often quoted in whole or in part.
+Some distichs of La vojo, in particular, have become proverbial (e.g. Eĉ guto malgranda, konstante frapante, traboros la monton granitan “Even a small drop, by constantly hitting, will pierce the mountain of granite” as a metaphor for unyielding perseverance).